It’s not a secret among women, we all put in a lot of time, effort, money and thought when it comes to our hair, and there’s a good reason why!

 One of the products that many hair care professionals recommend is Viviscal.
 This product is the leading hair growth supplement in the market, with 25 years of hair growth research.
-Viviscal is made for both men and women, to reduce hair shedding and help hair growth thicker, fuller and faster.
-Viviscal is made of all natural ingredients, making it safe and effective!
+Viviscal is made for both men and women to reduce hair shedding and help hair grow thicker, fuller and faster.
+Viviscal is made of all-natural ingredients, making it safe and effective!

 Another great product for healthy hair is Imedeen.
 It’s actually a hair and nail supplement that contains essential nutrients such as biotin, silica, zinc and B-vitamins, which promotes hair growth and stimulates follicle formation.

-Imedeen is also starch, gluten, gelatine and preservative free, so it can be used by vegetarians.
+Imedeen is also starch, gluten, gelatine and preservative-free, so vegetarians can use it.
 You can take this product 1 capsule per day.
 You will be able to notice the difference in 3 to 6 months of use.
 Imedeen is available on Amazon.

 Argan is the wonder herb from Morocco for a reason!
-It has so many health benefits and this include making our hair, skin and nails healthy.
+It has so many health benefits, and this includes making our hair, skin and nails healthy.
 According to some research, argan oil can even help promote hair growth in elderly individuals.

-ARGANLife hair and skin care products prevents hair loss and promotes faster hair growth.
+ARGANLife hair and skin care products prevent hair loss and promote faster hair growth.
 Their products are 100% organic, authentic and pure, so they’re safe to use.
-ArganLife Argan Oil Professional Hair Treatment for instance, has 6 times the concentration of argan oil than other argan oil hair products on the market, making it the world’s new gold standard for argan oil hair treatment products.
+ArganLife Argan Oil Professional Hair Treatment, for instance, has 6 times the concentration of argan oil than other argan oil hair products on the market, making it the world’s new gold standard for argan oil hair treatment products.
 You can purchase their products on Amazon.

-Naturopathic doctor, Dr. Holly personally recommends the use of iron + vitamin C. A good product is New Chapter’s all natural multivitamins from organic vegetables and herbs!
+Naturopathic doctor Holly personally recommends the use of iron + vitamin C. A good product is New Chapter’s all-natural multivitamins from organic vegetables and herbs!
 It’s every woman’s daily multivitamins.
-Aside from iron and vitamin C, it has loads of other vitamins and minerals which will help you stay in top shape!
+Besides iron and vitamin C, it has loads of other vitamins and minerals which will help you stay in top shape!
 New Chapter is sold on Amazon.

-Dr. Holly explains how important the amino acid, Lysine, is in the prevention of hair loss during menopause.
+Dr. Holly explains how important the amino acid, Lysine is in preventing hair loss during menopause.
 Solgar L-Lysine is an excellent product which you can try.
 It’s organic and sugar, salt and starch free.
 Solgar is available on Amazon.